EnglishFrançaisEspañol

 Do these changes affect future long-term planning?

-If you’re considering a move or renewal under Spain’s updated immigration framework, speak to Legal Fournier before filing.
+If you’re considering a move or renewal under Spain’s updated immigration framework, the most useful step is a preparatory legal review.
 Many applicants qualify in principle, but the outcome often depends on how the case is assessed, structured, and documented from the beginning.